Happy New Year! These are the resolutions you REALLY need to make

-Over the last 48 hours, we’ve all read ACRES of poems, pithy thoughts and witticisms, resolutions, revolutions, advice about ablutions, diets, regimes and the rantings of Katie Hopkins and hopefully you have managed to distil from this copious verbiage those philosophies and ideals which will carry you safely through 2015 and out the other side.
+Over the last 48 hours, we’ve all read ACRES of poems, pithy thoughts and witticisms, resolutions, revolutions, advice about ablutions, diets, regimes and the rantings of Piers Morgan.

 Just wear the bloody paper hat!

 Hopefully you have managed to distil from this copious verbiage those philosophies and ideals which will carry you safely through this new year and out the other side.

 Fuelled by Thorntons Continental and red wine, I thought I’d share some bon mots with you, honed from my odd 50 years (and some of those years have been extremely odd) so that you may gain some clarity about the swirling cloud of Facebook cats and celebrity idiocy that by now will be reaching toxic levels.

 1. Don’t hang around with people you don’t like.

 There are approximately 7 billion people on the planet.
 Surely you can find someone else to go for a drink at the weekend?

 This includes those people who specialise in back-handed compliments or who can’t resist dragging up that thing you did in school which was hilarious in the 70’s but means absolutely nothing to anyone now – but them and you.